Talking About Needs & Wants

 Nowadays, it’s important to make sure you have enough money for ‘needs’ before splashing out on ‘wants’.
 Allowing money for essential needs is the basis of every good budget.
 We may all need to eat, but let’s face it, we could survive without ice-cream sundaes.

-Here are some needs and wants, try printing them out and going through with your kids
+Here are some needs and wants, try writing them out and going through with your kids

 Needs